 How to Start a Facebook Fundraiser to Support the Troops

-Thank you for your interest in hosting a Facebook Fundraiser for the USO, for your charitable giving to support our nation’s military and for being a Force Behind the Forces®!
+Thank you for your interest in hosting a Facebook Fundraiser for the USO and for your charitable giving to support our nation’s military!

 As a nonprofit organization, the USO is able to carry out its mission thanks to generous charitable donations from around the country.
 Our work depends on those that give a little or give a lot.
 Regardless of the amount, every dollar counts.

 Because of donors like you, we are able to support our wounded, ill and injured service members while they recover; we can offer programs that allow deployed parents to read their child a bedtime story from halfway around the world; we help military spouses connect with each other and potential employers; and so much more.

 None of this could be accomplished without charitable giving from our donors and our corporate partners who make sure that America’s military knows we have their backs.
 A great – and easy – way to support our men and women in uniform is through Facebook Fundraising.

 Here are a few tips on how to how to start a fundraiser on Facebook for the USO:

 Although birthdays are the most common reason to host a Facebook Fundraiser, you can actually start a fundraiser at any time of the year, for any occasion!
 Here are a few ideas:

 - Alternative wedding registry gift (like this generous couple!)